RJVB/macstrop/README.md

 This is my "local port repository" for use with MacPorts, containing among others the first co-installable Qt4 and Qt5 ports and a collection of other ports not (yet) in or overriding those from the main repository.
 That includes ports for a growing selection of KF5 ("KDE5") applications and the KF5 Frameworks (see below).

 Instructions to use are given below.
 Make sure to read everything, especially the note about PortGroups.
+And the note about bug reports and feature requests.

+## Installation

 To "install", clone the repository to a location of choice.
 My original is in the root of the MacPorts prefix: /opt/local/site-ports; let's say you want to do the same: